girlfrom2001/MotionDetection/README.md

 # Motion Detection
 Motion detection with a light.

 The motion detection sensor reads input and produces no output or light.
 Set up the light and test it beforehand helps see the motion detection working.
+There are no depository to create.

 You don't have to use the same pins that I use or wire colors that I use.